 What it means for the broader economy

-That pullback has not shown up decisively in GDP or retail sales data yet.
-But credit card balances tend to be a leading indicator: they swell before consumers cut spending, not after.
-Economists at the New York Fed and elsewhere have noted the parallels to the mid-2000s, when revolving credit expanded rapidly relative to incomes in the years before the 2008 recession, though they are careful to point out that household balance sheets, employment conditions, and banking regulations differ substantially today.
+That pullback has not shown up decisively in GDP or retail sales data yet, but credit card balances tend to be a leading indicator: they swell before consumers cut spending, not after.
+Economists at the New York Fed and elsewhere have noted the parallels to the mid-2000s, when revolving credit expanded rapidly relative to incomes in the years prior to the 2008 recession.
+Despite the similarities, they are careful to point out that household balance sheets, employment conditions, and banking regulations differ substantially today.

 The labor market remains a critical counterweight.
-Unemployment stood at 4.1 percent as of the March 2026 BLS jobs report, and while wage growth has lagged inflation in several categories, it has not collapsed.
+Unemployment stood at 4.1 percent as of the March 2026 Bureau of Labor Statistics (BLS) jobs report, and while wage growth has lagged inflation in several categories, it has not collapsed.
 As long as most borrowers stay employed, a wave of widespread defaults is unlikely.
 The risk is concentrated among those already on the margin: younger workers, gig-economy participants without steady income, and households carrying high debt-to-income ratios.

 How cardholders can push back on interest costs

-For readers carrying a balance near that $6,580 average, a few concrete moves can make a measurable difference.
+For consumers carrying a balance near that $6,580 average, a few concrete moves can make a measurable difference.
 The simplest is calling the card issuer and asking for a lower APR.
-It costs nothing, and it works more often than most people assume.
-A 2024 LendingTree survey, the most recent large-scale data available, found that 76 percent of cardholders who requested a rate reduction received one.
+This costs nothing, and it works more often than most people assume.
+A 2024 LendingTree survey found that 76 percent of cardholders who requested a rate reduction received one.

 Balance-transfer cards offering 0 percent introductory rates for 12 to 21 months can freeze interest charges entirely and let every payment chip away at principal.
 Transfer fees of 3 to 5 percent apply, but for anyone paying 22 or 23 percent APR on a multi-thousand-dollar balance, the math almost always favors the transfer.